Find Affordable College Courses

 Union, NJ

-With a ranking of #7, Kean University did quite well on this year’s best schools for allied health professions students.
-Located in the large suburb of Union, Kean is a public school with a fairly large student population.
+Kean University landed the #7 spot in the 2023 rankings for the best allied health professions programs.
+Located in the suburb of Union, Kean is a public school with a large student population.

 On average, allied health graduates from Kean take out $24,682 in student loans while working on their degree.